mktcode/lib/packages/web3indexer/MOTIVATION.md

 ## Availability/Replication

-The clear advantage of decentralization is of course the almost guaranteed availability, even though as far as I am concerned the traffic still goes through a single domain.
-Is that a problem?
-I don't know.
+The clear advantage of decentralization is of course the almost guaranteed availability.
 Having multiple, independent entities do the work and cross-check each other is kinda cool.
-The thing is, if you just do it yourself, for your business case, you don't need to check anything other than your code.
-And you already know how the scale things and ensure availability if you really want to, right?
+For blockchain transactions, of course, but for caching and aggregating the data and serving it to client applications too?
+The thing is, if you just do it yourself, for your specific business case, you don't need to check anything other than your code.
+And you might already know how to scale things and ensure availability.

-Here are some inspirations:

 ### Redis